Written by Remington Fang

 In Colorado, a trailer being towed cannot exceed 70 feet in total length, including the hitch and bumper.
 It also cannot exceed a width of 8.5 feet and a height of 14.5 feet.
 It is dangerous to tow a trailer that exceeds the legal dimensions allowed in Colorado.
 A trailer that is too tall, wide and/or long poses accident risks.
 It may make turns that are too wide, for example, or be too long for the vehicle towing it to adequately be able to control the trailer’s movements.

 To ensure adequate visibility at night, a driver towing a trailer must obey Colorado’s lighting requirements.
 State law says that all trailers must be equipped with at least one light on the rear of the trailer.
-The taillamp must omit a red light that is visible from a distance of at least 500 feet from the rear.
+The taillamp must emit a red light that is visible from a distance of at least 500 feet from the rear.
 The light must be installed on the trailer at a height of no less than 20 inches and no more than 72 inches.Â

 All drivers towing trailers in Colorado must use safety chains where the trailers connect to the vehicles.
 The safety chain must be strong enough to pull 100% of the weight being towed should the hitch fail to keep the trailer connected.Â